tryton/tryton/modules/stock/doc/usage/quantity.inc.rst

 .. tip::

-   From the [:menuselection:`Inventory & Stock --> Locations`] main menu item you can quickly get a list of stock in a single location by opening the location you are interested in.
+   From the [:menuselection:`Inventory & Stock --> Locations`] main menu item you can quickly get a list of products in a single location by opening the location you are interested in.

 .. tip::